 Research in experimental condensed matter physics spans the departments of Physics, Chemistry, and Electrical Engineering through multiple collaborations and common grants.

-- M. Zahid Hasan: Fundamental issues in Quantum Matter; Emergent phenomena and Many-body physics, Topological Order, Novel/exotic/high Tc Superconductors, Kondo insulation, Frustrated electrons, Thermoelectrics, Advanced Spectroscopic Methods, X-ray FEL/Laser applications, Neutron Scatt/Crystal Growth, First-Principle/DFT calculations of electronic matter.
+- M. Zahid Hasan: Fundamental issues in Quantum Matter; Emergent phenomena and Many-body physics, Topological Order, Novel/exotic/high Tc Superconductors, Kondo insulation, Frustrated electrons, Quantum Hall, Thermoelectrics, Adv.
+Spectroscopic Methods, X-ray/Laser/Neutron/High Magnetic field applications, Crystal Growth/MBE, First-Principle/DFT theory of topological matter.